 - Edit.
 Opens the editing screen for the selected article.
 If more than one article is selected (where applicable), only the first article will be opened.
-The editing screen can also be opened by clicking on the Title or Name of the article.
+The editing screen can also be opened by clicking on the Name of the article.

 - Publish.
 Makes the selected articles available to visitors to your website.

 - Unpublish.
 Makes the selected articles unavailable to visitors to your website.

 - Feature.
 Marks selected articles as featured.
 Works with one or multiple articles selected.

 - Check-in.
 Checks-in the selected articles.
 Works with one or multiple articles selected.